 Table 5 displays the descriptive statistics of third-year students' past experience with daily smoking.
 This is the key variable controlling for the selection of first-year students into the schools.
 As described earlier, past daily smoking of older students may correspond to the formation of the prospective students' expectations.
-A similar variation to first-year students' smoking can be observed across types of schools and years.
+A similar variation to first-year students' smoking can be observed across types of schools.

 The descriptive statistics of all other variables and characteristics of first-year students are in table 6.
-The structure of samples from 1999 and 2003 is fairly similar in many aspects, including the number of observations and classes, means of all predetermined individual characteristics (for example, age and education of parents), numbers of students in all three types of secondary schools, and geographical structure.
-For the purpose of estimation I pool these two samples.
-The time fixed effects used in estimation capture all unobserved differences between first year students surveyed in 1999 and 2003.
+The structure of samples from 1999 and 2003 is similar in many aspects, including the number of observations and classes, means of all predetermined individual characteristics (for example, age and education of parents), share of students in all three types of secondary schools, and geographical structure.
+For the purpose of estimation we pool these two samples and use time fixed effects.
+The fixed effects capture all unobserved differences between first year students surveyed in 1999 and 2003.

-Finally, two different samples are presented in table 6: with and without presecondary school daily smokers.
+Two different samples are presented in table 6: with and without pre-secondary school daily smokers.
 In fact, there are no important differences in terms of regional structure and other non-behavioral characteristics between these two samples.